 In a bulk transaction, the seller puts a specific portfolio of MSRs out to bid, and prospective buyers review the provided data and perform other due diligence on the loans.
-The buyers may decide which MSRs to buy and the price that the investor is willing to pay.
-Note that because a bulk sale involves an existing MSR portfolio, it may include loans with less desirable characteristics.
-For example, some loans may be delinquent, in foreclosure or in bankruptcy (or, currently, in forbearance due to the COVID-19 pandemic and required relief for borrowers).
+The buyers may decide which MSRs to buy and the price that they are willing to pay.
+Because a bulk sale involves an existing MSR portfolio, it may include loans with less desirable characteristics.
+For example, some loans may be delinquent, in foreclosure or in bankruptcy.
 These loans will cost more to service.
-Moreover, the owner of the MSRs will not receive a servicing fee for these loans during periods of delinquency or forbearance because the servicing fee is paid from the collections on the loans, and there are no current collections on those loans.
-A bulk offering may include those less-desirable MSRs, and buyers may have the opportunity to exclude them, depending on the terms of the transaction.
+Compounding that cashflow problem, the owner of the MSRs will not receive a servicing fee for these loans during periods of delinquency because the servicing fee is paid from the collections on the loans, and there are no current collections on those loans.
+The servicer will also need to fund and carry the servicing advances on these loans.

+A bulk offering may include those less-desirable MSRs, but buyers may have the opportunity to exclude them, depending on the terms of the transaction.
 However, a buyer may not exclude undesirable MSRs from a bulk purchase of Ginnie Mae MSRs because Ginnie Mae requires all of the MSRs backing a securitized pool of loans to be sold together, so a buyer has to take any problematic loans in a pool along with the performing loans.

 A bulk transaction typically has a number of procedural steps.
 First, there's a sale date on which the economic benefits of the MSRs are transferred and a significant portion of the purchase price is paid.
 Then an interim servicing period follows, during which the seller of the MSRs continues to perform the servicing of the loans for the benefit of the buyer.
-The interim servicing period ends with a transfer date, when there is a physical transfer of the servicing work to the buyer or its subservicer, including transfers of loan data, loan documents and custodial funds, and notices to borrowers and other relevant parties are sent.
-In addition, on or shortly after the transfer date, the buyer makes another payment of a smaller portion of the purchase price and reimburses the seller for the advances on the mortgage loans.
+The interim servicing period ends with a transfer date, when the seller physically transfers the servicing work to the buyer or its subservicer, which includes transfers of loan data, loan documents and custodial funds and notices to borrowers and other relevant parties.
+In addition, on or shortly after the transfer date, the buyer makes another payment of a smaller portion of the purchase price and reimburses the seller for the advances on the loans.
 Those include advances of principal and interest made to the investor in the loans when borrowers do not make payments, payment of taxes and insurance that have not been funded by the borrower, and expenses related to actions taken to preserve the value of the loans or to foreclosure in the event of loan delinquencies and defaults.